elmunoz42/admin-theme-and-tools/README.md

-# Fountain City Developer Helper Plugin #
+# Fountain City Developer Tools Plugin #

 ## The purpose of this plugin is to make automatic the availability of certain plugins for the admin user only ##